Economy of Kazakhstan: Foreign direct investment

 Kazakhstan has concluded a number of Bilateral Investment Treaties (BITs), Treaties with Investment Provisions (TIPs) and Investment Related Instruments (IRIs) according to the database of UNCTAD.

 Kazakhstan is the largest recipient of total and annual foreign direct investment of all CIS countries.

 The OECD has recognized the strides the government has made in opening the country to international investment and in improving the policy framework for investment as part of their efforts to diversify the economy.
 In 2017 Kazakhstan was invited by OECD to become Adherent to the OECD Declaration on International Investment and Multinational Enterprises.

 As of 30 September 2014, total foreign investment in Kazakhstan reached US$211.5 billion.
 Of that total, net foreign Direct Investment constituted US$129.3 billion, with portfolio and other investments comprising the remaining US$82.2 billion.

 The FDI growth in Kazakhstan was largely driven by increased investment in mining, transport, financial services, telecommunication, and energy that compensated for decreasing investment inflows in construction, metallurgy, and trade.
 The Prime Minister of Kazakhstan, Alikhan Smailov, has stated that Kazakhstan aims to attract foreign direct investment (FDIs) worth around US$25 billion in 2023, adding that 46 projects involving international financial investments were implemented in the country during 2022 in renewable energy, metallurgy, agriculture, mining industry, and engineering.
-Kazakhstan's top-10 FDI donors in 2022 included the Netherlands, the Unitesd States, Switzerland, Belgium, Russia, South Korea, China, France, the United Kingdom, and Turkey.
+Kazakhstan's top-10 FDI donors in 2022 included the Netherlands, the United States, Switzerland, Belgium, Russia, South Korea, China, France, the United Kingdom, and Turkey.

 Kazakhstan established the Astana International Financial Center (AIFC), modelled on the Dubai International Financial Center, in 2018.
 The AIFC offers foreign investors an alternative jurisdiction for operations, with tax holidays, flexible labor rules, a Common Law-based legal system, and flexibility to carry out transactions in any currency.
 The Kazakh government recommends that foreign investors use the AIFC for contracts with Kazakh businesses.